TomasStolp/frontend-data/README.md

 Or you can just push the green button right on the top of this page and download the repo as a zip file.

 ## New features
-- Sidebar wich displays information on the clicked object
-- Tooltips on hover

-## Features in progress
-- When the user zooms, the scattered circles need to reflect the change of scale.
-- On click parent country in sidebar, country gets centered or more detail.

-## New features
 - When zooming the objects scale accordingly.
 - On hover you see the title of an object
 - Highlighting legend items
 - Filtering by functional category
-- Weapon detail window
+- Sidebar wich displays information on the clicked object

 ## Features
 - Datavisualisation in d3
 - Functional data fetch and transform pattern
 - Cleaning pattern for language column student survey data

-## Future
+## Known bugs
+- When you change the filter while you're zoomed in, the zooming factor on the circles isn't triggered.
+Because the factor applies only when the zoom event is triggered right now.
+- The zoom factor is fine-tuned but still doesn't entirely give a pleasing result.
+It's good enough, but can be improved.

 ## Demo Datavis
 [Find it here](https://frontend-data-tomas.netlify.com/)